evolvingstuff/vdw2/content/posts/vitamin-c-is-important-for-the-common-cold-and-much-else.md

 Long-term trials on the effects of vitamin C supplementation on BP and clinical events are needed.

-{Note: this is very similar to the amount of <a href="/posts/reduction-of-hypertension-due-to-having-more-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 2301">reduction of hypertension due to having more vitamin D</a>}
+{Note: this is very similar to the amount of [reduction of hypertension due to having more vitamin D](/tags/reduction-of-hypertension-due-to-having-more-vitamin-d.html)}

 ---